 Conditional structures

 What happens if you put one if-else structure inside the other?
-See the concept of nested if-else structures in this article.
+See the concept of conditional structures in this article.

 Here begins the second level of your learning in computer programming.
 We recommend that, before learning about conditional structures, you have already read all the articles in the first part of the basic programming course.